February 1st 1916

 A settler received 400 breeding ewes from Yowergabbie [Station] a few days since, and paid 15 pounds 4 shillings, and the Railway Department did not supply even a sheep race to unload them, hence the settler had to lift 200 ewes from the top deck of the of the [rail] truck to the ground, and as there had been a shower [of rain] while the sheep were in the truck you can imagine what a nice job it was.
 On another occasion the same settler received sheep from Pindar, and the door of one truck was left open and not noticed until it arrived at Mullewa, with the result 471 sheep arrived instead of 500.
 I do not know how it is, but there some meddling in dealing with it.
 [The Railways]

-perhaps they have that weary tired feeling, and their customers pay large cheques for the neglect?
+Perhaps they have that weary tired feeling, and their customers pay large cheques for the neglect?

 July 17th 1918